-UPDATE: I rarely take on “editing” projects outside of my responsibilities as managing publisher/editor for Evolved Publishing, but I do take on clients as a writing coach ($75 per hour).
+UPDATE: If you feel you’re ready for an editor, check out my Editing page.
+If you’re not quite there, and need help developing your craft first, I do take on clients as a writing coach ($75 per hour).
 I typically only work with one client at a time, so you might want to do a little forward planning if you’re interested in my services.

 So you have an idea for a novel, and you’ve studied the art and craft of writing a little, and you’ve completed several chapters – maybe even the entire manuscript – but you know there’s still something missing.
 Maybe you need an objective, trained pair of eyes to help you see where you’ve gone off-track with the plot.
 Perhaps you need someone with a fresh perspective to help you flesh out your characters.
 Or, could it be that you just need help with your grammar, and with ramping up the power and efficacy of your prose?